2008 Mauritanian coup d'état: August

 A demonstration in support of the coup was held in Nouakchott on August 7.
 About 1,000 people participated in this demonstration, chanting Abdel Aziz's name and marching towards the presidential palace, accompanied by vehicles carrying large portraits of Abdel Aziz.
 At the presidential palace, Abdel Aziz spoke to the demonstrators, saying that he would "work to solve all the problems this country is confronted with".

 A protest against the coup was also held later on the same day in Nouakchott.
 According to PNDD-ADIL Secretary-General Mohamed Mahmoud Ould Dahmane, this was a peaceful protest in which 200 to 300 people participated, carrying portraits of Abdallahi, and was broken up by police with tear gas.
 Dahmane also called for Abdallahi's release, saying that he was the legitimate president, and said that the PNDD-ADIL had formed an alliance with three other parties in opposition to the coup: the Popular Progressive Alliance (APP), the Union of the Forces of Progress (UFP), and an Islamic party.

-The High Council of State released a second statement on August 7, saying that the junta wanted to preserve the constitution and democratic institutions, interfering with the functioning of those institutions as little as possible.
+The High Council of State released a second statement on August 7, saying that the junta wanted to preserve the Constitution and democratic institutions, interfering with the functioning of those institutions as little as possible.
 According to this statement, the council would collectively exercise the powers of the presidency and a government would be appointed.
 The council also said that political parties and legal organizations would be allowed to operate freely, that freedoms, including the freedom of the press, would be respected, and that municipal councils could continue to function normally.
 Abdel Aziz also gave these assurances regarding freedoms and the continuity of democratic institutions, such as Parliament, in a meeting with Arab League Assistant Secretary-General Ahmed bin Heli.

-The four-party alliance opposing the coup, called the National Front for the Defence of Democracy, held a press conference on August 8, and this developed into a protest rally against the coup in the Tevragh Zeina section of Nouakchott, with several hundred people participating.
+The four-party alliance opposing the coup, called the National Front for the Defense of Democracy, held a press conference on August 8, and this developed into a protest rally against the coup in the Tevragh-Zeina section of Nouakchott, with several hundred people participating.
 This rally included calls for the soldiers to return to their barracks and for the international community to pressure the junta.
 APP spokesman Alkhalil Ould Teyib vowed that they would continue their struggle until Abdallahi was restored to the presidency.
-The National Front for the Defence of Democracy also announced plans for more demonstrations and activities opposing the coup, while also stating that they would only hold protests with the junta's permission.
+The National Front for the Defense of Democracy also announced plans for more demonstrations and activities opposing the coup, while also stating that they would only hold protests with the junta's permission.